-From July 2018 the government has introduced the Downsizing rules.
-Many Australians have not had a chance to accumulate during a long period of time and don’t have sufficient funds in Super or have utilized the funds to live.
-In order to assist those older Australians in putting extra money into the Super environment the government has introduced the Downsizing rules, allowing home owners to potentially put up to $300,000 extra into this tax effective environment.
+From July 2018, the government has introduced the downsizing rules.
+Many Australians have not had a chance to accumulate during a long period of time and don’t have sufficient funds in super or have utilized the funds to live.
+In order to assist those older Australians in putting extra money into super, the government has introduced the downsizing rule, allowing home owners to potentially put up to $300,000 extra into this tax effective environment.

-Australians aged 65 and over who meet certain requirements are able to make a non-concessional contribution (After Tax) into Super of up to $300,000 from the sales proceeds of the family home.
+Australians aged 65 and over who meet certain requirements are able to make a non-concessional contributions (after tax) into super of up to $300,000 from the sales proceeds of the family home.
 The home needs to have been owned for at least 10 years.

 The downsizing contributions are in addition to any other voluntary contributions made under existing non-concessional contribution cap.
-So, if you have made $100,000 non-concessional contribution for a financial year you would still be able to put up to $300,000 in that same financial year.
-As you must be 65 and over you would not be able to utilise the bring forward rule.
+So, if you have made $100,000 non-concessional contributions for a financial year, you would still be able to put up to $300,000 in that same financial year.
+As you must be 65 and over, you would not be able to utilise the bring forward rule.

-The downsizer contribution will count toward your transfer balance cap of $1.6 million, this means when you go to start an income stream in retirement phase.
-(Account based Pension)
+The downsizing contribution will count toward your transfer balance cap of $1.6 million.

-Check if there is a benefit of putting the money into Super, depending on your financial situation in some instances you can still have assets outside of Super and not pay tax.
-If you have reached the Pension cap then the money may sit in accumulation and you would end up paying 15% tax on earning.
+Check if there is a benefit of putting the money into super.
+Depending on your financial situation, in some instances, you can still have assets outside of super and not pay tax.
+If you have reached the pension cap, then the money may sit in accumulation and you would end up paying 15% tax on earnings.